Pablodd1/ThriveOrtho-MSK/docs/PHASE1_COMPLETE_2025_11_01.md

 ## Executive Summary

-**Phase 1 of SOBEAIREHAB is now 100% complete!** All 7 core clinical features have been successfully implemented, tested, and deployed.
+**Phase 1 of ThriveOrtho is now 100% complete!** All 7 core clinical features have been successfully implemented, tested, and deployed.
 The platform now provides a fully functional AI-powered physical therapy assessment and documentation system with real-time feedback, comprehensive pain tracking, and automated clinical documentation.

 ---